Your big journey along the Great Silk Road !

 Request

-Tourism East Kazakhstan region - Katon Karagay region, nature reserve.
+Tourism East Kazakhstan region - Katon Karagay region, nature reserve

-Jeep tours to the reserves of Kazakhstan.
+Jeep tours of nature reserves of Kazakhstan -

 2) Bukhtarma reservoir;

-4) Katon-Karagai State National Natural Park;
+4) Katon-Karagai State National Nature Park;

-5) Kalzhyr pass;
+5) Kalzhyr Pass;

-6) Ridder-Anatau mountains;
+6) Ridder-Anatau Mountains;

 7) Lake Alakol;

-8) City of Semey.
+8) The City of Families.

 Photogallery: